 Last modified: 27 Feb 2018 17:51

-This course is designed for students registered on the BA Childhood Practice degree with a focus on using relevant principles to develop management competencies and understanding of the impact of change on professional roles and responsibilities within an Education and Childcare setting.
+This course is designed for students registered on the BA Childhood Practice degree with a focus on how children make sense of the natural and physical aspects of their world.
 The aim of the course is to promote and encourage the use of workplace based activities as the basis for academic study.
 This course is designed to meet the continuing professional development of individuals involved with working with children and students must be employed in a relevant educational setting for a minimum of 12.5 hours per week.

 Sorry, we don't have that information available.

-Students are required to collaborate online and give formative feedback within their action learnng sets.
-Tutors also give written formative feedback on Part A of the course assignment, prior to students undertaking Part B.
+Students are required to collaborate online and give and receive formative feedback within their action learning sets.
+Tutors also give written formative feedback on Part A of the course assessment before students undertake Part B.

-In keeping with the School of Education policy on assessment, and in sufficient time for students to be able to improve their work through feedback, detailed written feedback on assessment is provided to students (typically within 4 weeks of submission).
-Feedback can highlight strengths and gives clear guidelines for improvement.
-Face to face or telephone tutorials can be arranged for studetns who require additional support.
+In keeping with the School of Education policy on assessment and in sufficient time for students to be able to improve their work through feedback, detailed written feedback on assessment is provided to students (typically within four weeks of submission).
+Feedback can highlight strengths and give clear guidelines for improvement.
+Face to face or telephone tutorials can be arranged for students who require additional support.